kebaldwi/DNAC-TEMPLATES/Onboarding.md

    4. Select device type
    5. Select the template(s) to be used
    6. Save the network profile
+   7. Assign the network profile to the hierarchy

 ## Claiming and Provisioning
 At this point DNAC is set up and ready for Plug and Play to onboard the first device.
 Provided the discovery and dhcp assignment are aligned, the device should when plugged in find DNA Center and land in the plug n play set of the devices section within the provisioning page.